 Working with the Berlin-based Norwegian producer Kari Jahnsen, better known to the wider music world as FARAO, the collaboration allowed Schenk’s angelic vocal tones to shimmer and shine within a gorgeously dreamy synthpop universe, as on the gently Motorik ‘Baby’ and the forlorn moods of ‘Spin’.

-Greta Louise Schenk kindly found some time to talk to The Electricity Club about seasonal changes, vintage Soviet synths and the understated magnetic allure of GRETA.
+Greta Louise Schenk kindly found some time to talk about seasonal changes, vintage Soviet synths and the understated magnetic allure of GRETA.

 Spring for me is not necessarily the best or easiest season, but it definitely is the time of year that inspires me the most.
 I get very moved by nature blossoming and everything getting reborn in a way, which makes me think about life’s cycles.
 That often results in a strong need to create, redefine myself and “live” a little more again after a long and dark winter.

 What inspired the move to Scandinavia to pursue your dream of a music career?